al-uminium/CV-Creator/README.md

 CRA project written with class components :)

 ## Learnt skills:
-- To add in future
+- Relative file paths for images doesn't work with create-react-app.
+To resolve this, import the image, and pass them as a variable in `src`

 ## Problems faced:
 - To add in future

-Live site link:
+## Live site link:
 - To add in future